 Childhood is a Time of Rapid Growth and Change.

-Pediatric well-child visits are an important part of your child’s health, from infancy through adolescents.
+Pediatric well-child visits are an important part of your child’s health, from infancy through adolescence.
 Each visit includes a complete physical

 examination along with recommended vaccinations.
 Hearing, vision, and other assessments are a part of the well child visit.
 We will assess your

 child’s growth and development while identifying underlying conditions that exist.
 Such preventive care and immunizations are an important part for

 Well-child visits are also key times for communication with your pediatrician.
 Common topics that are often discussed are, normal childhood

 development, nutrition, sleep, safety, parenting, and education.
 Make the most of these visits by writing down your most important questions and